helldog136/hyperion-howto/README.md

       If you don't buy an HDCP 2.2 HDMI splitter like the one I linked above, you'll likely end up with a DVD refusing to launch or the Error 39 on Disney+ (Netflix is ok though !)

+### Some advices:
+- Reduce the resolution of your capture card.
+    - The capture card listed can handle signals up to 1920x1080 (1080p).
+      This works but is way overkill.
+      You can reduce the resolution to 800x600 in the configuration of hyperion.
+      This will reduce the computing power needed and will reduce the delay between the image and the color of the strip.

 ## Description of my components:
 At home I have:
 - A Nintendo Switch